COVID-19, shootings: Is mass death now tolerated in America?

 “There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” says Ranney, an ER doctor who did gun violence research before COVID-19 hit.
 “It divides us when people think that there’s nothing they can do.”

-She wonders if people really understand the sheer numbers of people dying from guns, from COVID-19 and from opioids.
-The CDC said this month that more than 107,000 Americans died of drug overdoses in 2021, setting a record.
+She wonders if people really understand the sheer numbers of people dying from guns, COVID-19, and opioids.
+This month, the CDC said that more than 107,000 Americans died of drug overdoses in 2021, setting a record.

-Ranney also points to false narratives spread by bad actors, such as denying that the deaths were preventable, or suggesting those who die deserved it.
-There is an emphasis in the United States on individual responsibility for one’s health, Ranney says — and a tension between the individual and the community.
+Ranney also points to false narratives spread by bad actors, such as denying that the deaths were preventable or suggesting those who died deserved it.
+There is an emphasis in the United States on individual responsibility for one’s health, Ranney says — and tension between the individual and the community.

 “It’s not that we put less value on an individual life, but rather we’re coming up against the limits of that approach,” she says.
 “Because the truth is, is that any individual’s life, any individual’s death or disability, actually affects the larger community.”